April 21, 2015

-On Saturday 18th April, Sheikha Sheikha Al Thani granted an exclusive interview with the wonderful Women INVESTING in Women & Girls Radio Show for just short of an hour.
+On Saturday 18th April, Sheikha Sheikha Al Thani granted an exclusive interview with the wonderful The State of Women Radio Show for just short of an hour.

-Sheikha had been approached especially by the weekly radio show for this interview, which is a great honour considering it has an average audience of 5.6 million listeners around the globe.
+Sheikha had been approached especially by the weekly radio show for this interview, which is a great honor considering it has an average audience of 5.6 million listeners around the globe.

-Based in Phoenix, Arizona Women INVESTING in Women and Girls is produced and broadcasted by young women and teenage girls between the ages of 16-19.
-The show focuses on Global Women Issues from perspectives of young women with interviewees including leading women in politics, business, academia, non-profits, media, and culture, which is why SATUC founder Sheikha fitted the bill so perfectly.
-The show was created to engage the voices of women who are redefining gender equality by shaping the minds of the young women and men engaged in this important global dialogue.
+Based in Phoenix, Arizona Women INVESTING in Women and Girls is produced and broadcast by young women and teenage girls between the ages of 16-19.
+The show focuses on Global Women’s Issues from the perspectives of young women with interviewees including leading women in politics, business, academia, non-profits, media, and culture, which is why SATUC founder Sheikha fitted the bill so perfectly.
+The show was created to engage the voices of women who are redefining gender equality by shaping the minds of young women and men engaged in this important global dialogue.

 Both radio host Michelle Jaffee and Sheikha herself greatly enjoyed the interview and said what a wonderful experience it had been.
-That they were able to speak so comfortably and fluently for just short of an hour is testament to Sheikha’s abilities to speak eloquently, to entertain and above all to build rapports with people regardless of age, background and gender.
+That they were able to speak so comfortably and fluently for just short of an hour is a testament to Sheikha’s abilities to speak eloquently, to entertain, and above all to build rapport with people regardless of age, background, and gender.

 She also underlined the importance of giving children the fun they deserve and of not allowing the extremely challenging circumstances in which many of them find themselves to ruin their lives before they have even properly started.